Zimmer-lab/neumandy/data/wbstruct_converter/README.md

 ### **When to use this tool:**

-* If the directory that contains all your recordings have following structure:
+* If the directory that contains all your recordings has following structure:

         +---Recording1
         |   +---Head